The Lovin’ Spoonful’s first 7 singles all hit the top 10! They were part of the Folk Rock and Country Rock era that started in the mid 1960’s.

 The Lovin’ Spoonful had more country flavored songs on their albums, including “Lovin’ You” and “Darlin’ Companion” which were recorded by Johnny Cash.

-Here’s their best Greatest Hits collection, well worth it!
+Here’s their best Greatest Hits collection…well worth it!
+(Click or zoom to enlarge the song list.)

 John Sebastian plays guitar, auto-harp, piano, and harmonica (his dad was a classical harmonica player).
 John was friends with a lot of other musicians, so he and his harmonica made guest appearances on “Deja Vu” by Crosby, Stills, Nash & Young, and on “Roadhouse Blues” by The Doors…among many others.